nadethoughts/Aetheria/Campaigns/Crown-of-the-Immortals/Session Transcripts/Session 13.md

 Because your bladder's full.
 Excuse me.
 And we have four turns.
 For what?
 Before any of them go.

-Carson, are you gonna be held to get to that guy with me?
+Karsten, are you gonna be held to get to that guy with me?
 I can't get to him in time.
 I mean, I I could double move, and then I could hit take a swing.
 Yeah.
 That's all I can do.

 Yeah.
 Why is this thing so big?
 It's a horse.
 It's a giant critter.
 Look at me.